Tsuwano Domain: History

 During the Sengoku period, the area of Tsuwano was ruled by the Yoshimi clan, who served the Ōuchi clan and subsequently the Mōri clan.
-Following the 1600 Battle of Sekigahara, the Tokugawa shogunate deprived the Mōri of two-thirds of their holdings, reducing the clan to the two provinces of Nagato and Suō.
+Following the 1600 Battle of Sekigahara, the Tokugawa shogunate deprived the Mōri of two-thirds of their holdings, reducing the clan to the provinces of Nagato and Suō.
 Western Iwami became part of the 30,000 koku holdings of Sakazaki Naomori, one of Tokugawa Ieyasu's generals, who established his seat at Tsuwano.
 Sakazaki laid the foundations of the domain by building a castle town, conducting land surveys, and making major renovations to the castle.
-In 1616, Sakazaka was either killed or committed seppuku over the "Senhime incident".
+In 1616, Sakazaki was either killed or committed seppuku over the "Senhime incident".
 He had been promised Ieyasu's daughter Senhime as his wife if he rescued her from Osaka Castle during the Siege of Osaka; however, afterwards Ieyasu gave her to Honda Takatoki instead.
-The incensed Sakazaka plotted to kidnap her, but the plot was discovered by the shogunate, and the Sakazaki clan was destroyed.
+The incensed Sakazaki plotted to kidnap her, but the plot was discovered by the shogunate and the Sakazaki clan was destroyed.

 In 1617, the shogunate awarded the domain to Kamei Masanori with an increase in kokudaka to 43,000 koku.
 His descendants would continue to rule the domain until the Meiji restoration.
-Kamei Masanori was highly trusted by the shogunate, and there was talk of transferring Himeji Domain for a time, but he suddenly died in 1619.
-His son Kamei Masanori, succeeded him at a young age, resulting in a succession dispute in 1635, but under the initiative of his karō, Tago Masakiyo, he managed the internal strife.
+Kamei Masanori was highly trusted by the shogunate, and there was talk of his transfer to Himeji Domain for a time, but he suddenly died in 1619.
+His son Kamei Masanori succeeded him at a young age, resulting in a succession dispute in 1635, but under the initiative of his karō, Tago Masakiyo, he managed the internal strife.